Kavanaugh's college roommate: He was lying

 Kavanaugh testified to the Senate Judiciary Committee that he has never been blackout drunk.
 He was appearing before senators to answer an accusation from California professor Christine Blasey Ford that he sexually assaulted her when they were both in high school in the early 1980s.
 Kavanaugh denies the allegation and says he has no memory of the party where Ford says the incident happened.

 Roche says he believes his friend Deborah Ramirez, who has accused Kavanaugh of exposing himself to her at a college dorm party.

-"I cannot remember ever having a reason to distrust anything, large or small, that I have heard from Debbie," Roche writes.
+He told CNN's Anderson Cooper on Wednesday night that "there is zero chance that she is making up this story."

 Kavanaugh has denied Ramirez's allegation.
 CNN has reached out to the White House for reaction to Roche's comments.

+Roche added, "I wasn't an angel back then, either.
+There were times when I did the exact same thing."

+He told CNN he has not been contacted by the FBI about Kavanaugh.

-Roche writes in the op-ed he is willing to speak to the FBI about his experiences with Kavanaugh and Ramirez.
-The FBI is conducting a supplemental background investigation into the nominee after Kavanaugh and Ford testified before the Judiciary Committee.
+Roche writes in the Slate op-ed he is willing to speak to the FBI about his experiences with Kavanaugh and Ramirez.
+The FBI has been conducting a supplemental background investigation into the nominee after Kavanaugh and Ford testified before the Judiciary Committee.

 Roche writes he does not know if Kavanaugh attacked Ford in high school or exposed himself to Ramirez in college, "But I can say that he lied under oath."

-Roche told CNN's Anderson Cooper on "Anderson Cooper 360" that he was shocked when he heard Kavanaugh say "boofing" meant flatulence and "Devil's Triangle" was a drinking game, "because those words were commonly used and they were references to sexual activities. ...
+In Roche's appearance on "Anderson Cooper 360," he said he was "shocked" when he heard Kavanaugh say "boofing" meant flatulence and "Devil's Triangle" was a drinking game, "because those words were commonly used and they were references to sexual activities. ...
 I heard them talking about it regularly.
 I think that contributed to some of my feelings about the fact that these guys treated women in a way that I didn't like."

 "We were in a room together -- our beds were 10 feet apart for a couple of months," Roche told Cooper.
-"And what struck me and made more interested in speaking out about it is not only did I know that he wasn't telling, you know, the truth, I knew that he knew that he wasn't telling the truth."
+"And what struck me and made me more interested in speaking out about it is not only did I know that he wasn't telling, you know, the truth, I knew that he knew that he wasn't telling the truth."

-Roche told CNN his memory of Kavanaugh is that "he was on the far edge of this -- he was notably heavier in his drinking than other people"
+Roche told CNN his memory of Kavanaugh is that "he was on the far edge of this -- he was notably heavier in his drinking than other people."

+He told Cooper he had gone back and forth on whether to speak out -- "there is very little upside for me and there is considerable downside for me" -- but that "at the end of the day it feels like there are not enough people who are willing and can credibly say" they know Ramirez "and she didn't lie and wouldn't lie. ...
+And so it felt to me like somebody had to get up and speak for her."

 In the Slate op-ed, Roche notes he was raised in a Republican family -- his mother was a Republican state representative in Connecticut and "my father owns a MAGA hat."